mm34ir/HandySub/README.md

 # HandySub
  Download Subtitle from Subscene

-A quick and easy Application to download movie and series subtitles from the Subscene and other subtitle websites.
+A quick and easy App to download movie and series subtitles from the Subscene and other subtitle websites.

 <p align="center">
 	<b>🙌 Donate Bitcoin with <a href="https://link.trustwallet.com/send?coin=0&address=bc1qzs4kt4aeqym6gsde669g5rksv4swjhzjqqp23a">Trust</a>🙌</b><br>